prrvchr/jdbcDriverOOo/README.md

 Have fun...

-### How to update the HsqlDB driver:
+### How to update the JDBC driver:

 It is possible to update the JDBC driver (hsqldb.jar, h2.jar, derbytools.jar) to a newer version.
 If you use HsqlDB as database, follow these steps:
-- 1 - Make a copy (backup) of the folder containing your database.
+1. Make a copy (backup) of the folder containing your database.
-- 2 - Start LibreOffice / OpenOffice and change the version of the HsqlDB driver in: Tools -> Options -> Base drivers -> HsqlDB driver, by a more recent version (If necessary, you must rename the jar file to hsqldb.jar so that it is taken into account).
+2. Start LibreOffice / OpenOffice and change the version of the HsqlDB driver in: Tools -> Options -> Base drivers -> HsqlDB driver, by a more recent version (If necessary, you must rename the jar file to hsqldb.jar so that it is taken into account).
-- 3 - Restart LibreOffice / OpenOffice after changing the driver (hsqldb.jar).
+3. Restart LibreOffice / OpenOffice after changing the driver (hsqldb.jar).
-- 4 - In Base, after opening your database, go to: Tools -> SQL and type the SQL command: `SHUTDOWN COMPACT` or `SHUTDOWN SCRIPT`.
+4. In Base, after opening your database, go to: Tools -> SQL and type the SQL command: `SHUTDOWN COMPACT` or `SHUTDOWN SCRIPT`.

 Now your database is up to date.